fabianrubio/orders-app/README.md

 ## Features

-Create an Order: Users can create a new order by filling out a form with the required fields such as customer name, product, quantity, and price.
+Create an Order: Users can create a new order by filling out a form with the required fields.
-View Order Details: Users can view the details of a specific order, including the customer name, product, quantity, and price.
+View Order Details: Users can view the details of a specific order.
-Cancel an Order: Users can cancel an existing order by clicking on a cancel button.
+Cancel an Order: Users can cancel an existing order by clicking on a cancel order button.

 ## Technologies Used